 Calculate your YOS percentage based on your total years of service credit.
-You are credited with 20% of your Final Average Salary (FAS) at 10 years of service.
-You receive an additional 2% per year for years 11 - 20.
-For each year thereafter, you will earn 3% per year.
-The maximum percentage of FAS payable is 70% at 30 years of service.
+You are credited with 50% of your Final Average Salary (FAS) at 20 years of service.
+For each year thereafter, you will earn 3% per year, except in the 30th year where you earn 4%.
+The maximum percentage of FAS payable is 90% at 33 years of service.
 (See the percentage equivalency chart in the sample on page 4.)
 When computing your pension, YOS are calculated to the last completed pay period worked.
-(Please note that lost service time will be subtracted from your YOS percentage calculation.)
+(Please note that lost service time will be subtracted from your years of service percentage calculation.)